 After that, you will get a correlation table below your original dataset.

-Read More: How to Create Table from Data Model in Excel (With Easy Steps)
+Read More: How to Make Correlation Heatmap in Excel

 Method-2: Applying CORREL Function to Make a Correlation Table in Excel